mdttech/Quadrotor-Simulator-and-PD-Controller/README.md

 The goal of this programming exercise is to get you familiar with working with the quadrotor simulator and implementing a Proportional Derivative (PD) controller.
 In Week 1, we provided you with a quadrotor GUI in which to tune PD control gains.
 In this exercise, you will have to implement your own PD controller to control the height of a quadrotor, as well as tune its gains.

 # 2 PD Controller
-As you have seen in the lecture, the dynamic equation for the motion of the quadrotor in the z direction is ¨ z = u m −g Figure 1: 1D quadrotor model.
+As you have seen in the lecture, the dynamic equation for the motion of the quadrotor in the z direction is

+¨ z = u m −g

-Hence, the control input for a PD controller is u = m(¨ zdes + Kpe + Kv ˙ e + g) where e and ˙ e can be calculated from the current and desired states (z,zdes, ˙ z, ˙ zdes).
+Hence, the control input for a PD controller is

+u = m(¨ zdes + Kpe + Kv ˙ e + g)

+where e and ˙ e can be calculated from the current and desired states (z,zdes, ˙ z, ˙ zdes).

 # 3 Quadrotor Simulator